RRDito/Dota-Fantasy-Database/README.md

 This script is the starting point of the app when built.
 From here you can access the Database Manager window and the Check Performances window.

 - ### Database Manager:
-Scraps information from Liquipedia and OpenDota pages Insert a Liquipedia Link of a Dota 2 tournament and it will extract Match IDs for matches in that page.
+Scraps information from Liquipedia and OpenDota pages.
+Insert a Liquipedia Link of a Dota 2 tournament and it will extract Match IDs for matches in that page.
 Information of these matches is requested from OpenDota and stored into json files.
 A Database is created with data from these files that are relevant to calculate Fantasy Points.
 Uses jsonScrap.py , LiquipediaScrap.py , OpenDotaHeroes.py and OpenDotaScrap.py